Nagasaki45/tomgurion.me/content/skills/elixir.rst

 :order: 3

-For highly concurrent, soft-real time system.
-My main tool for web and multiplayer, responsive, projects.
+My main tool for everything highly concurrent.
+From web to multiplayer, responsive, projects